buddhist-uni/buddhist-uni.github.io/_courses/form.md

 {% include content_blurb.html category="av" slug="what-buddhism-offers_yuttadhammo" %}
 - Bhante Yuttadhammo then gives us his thoughts on the essence of Buddhism.

-### Part 1: History
+### Part 1: The Sociology and History of Buddhism
-#### Textbook
+#### Textbooks

-Your main text for this third of the class is the excellent book by Robinson et al:
+There are two textbooks for this first part of the course:

+{% include content_blurb.html category="booklets" slug="buddhist-sociological-thought_gnanarama" %}
 {% include content_blurb.html category="monographs" slug="buddhist-religion_robinson-et-al" %}

-Note: there are a few editions of this book.
-I have taken my chapter numbers below from the fourth edition.
-My apologies if your chapter numbers vary from mine and I hope you can figure out the mapping anyway.
+Let us start off by reading Chapter 1 (“Towards a Definition”) of _Aspects_ to round off our discussion of how Buddhism can be defined as a “religion” and how it relates to other Western concepts.
+{:.mt-2}

+And with that completed, we can shift our focus to Robinson’s _Historical Introduction_.

 #### Supplementary Material to *Robinson*
-As you read through *Robinson*, please also consider the following:
+As you read through *Robinson*, please also consider the following alongside each chapter:

 *Parallel to Robinson Ch 1: Awakening*

 {% include content_blurb.html category="booklets" slug="noble-quest_horner" %}
 - The Buddha tells the story of his own quest for Awakening, and encourages us to seek that which is not subject to death.
 - The language of this translation is old, and the myth even older.
 If it is too archaic for you, no worries!
 It's included here just to give you a taste of the ancient texts.

+<i class="fas fa-book-open"></i> <i>Aspects (of Early Buddhist Sociological Thought)</i> Chapter 2: Dhamma, Medicine and Sociology
+{:.mb-0}
+- This chapter introduces us to the central metaphor of Buddhism as a medical science, and the social implications of that framing.

 *Parallel to Robinson Ch 2: Teacher*